charriaga/reading-notes/README.md

 ## Code 301

-Code 301 is an advanced course that hones front end developement skills and introduces back end developement.
+Code 301 is an intermediate course that hones front end developement skills and introduces back end developement.

 ## Code 401